viktoria023/viktoria023/README.md

 ### Hi there 👋

-I'm Viki, a systmes biology graduate student currently working on antibiotic resistance prediction as part of my PhD. 🔭
+I'm Viki, a systems biology graduate student currently working on antibiotic resistance prediction as part of my PhD. 🔭

 For this I try to learn software engineering, data science and bioinformatics skills. 🌱